FULBRIGHT-GEOLOGICAL SURVEY IRELAND AWARD

 - Ireland to U.S.

-Department of the Environment, Climate and Communications supports the Fulbright Commission in offering a unique opportunity for an Irish / E.U. postgraduate student, scholar or professional to travel to the U.S. to study or research in all fields of Geoscience.
+Department of the Environment, Climate and Communications supports the Fulbright Commission in offering a unique opportunity for an Irish / E.U. postgraduate student, scholar or professional to travel to the U.S. to study or research in all fields of Geoscience and related climate science topics.

 These fields include (but are not limited to) geological & marine mapping, geological processes, Earth observation, geohazards, groundwater, raw materials & minerals, geothermal energy.

 - Must be an Irish citizen, or E.U. citizen living in the Republic of Ireland for the last 5+ years

 - Must be a current postgraduate student, current postdoctoral scholar, active researcher or a professional with 5 years relevant experience

-- Must have a clear course of study in geoscience or a relevant field
+- Must have a clear course of study in geoscience and related climate science topics or a relevant field

 - Leadership qualities and potential are essential